stef/pwdsphinx/man/bin2pass.md

 # DESCRIPTION

-`bin2pass` reads standard input, and accepts three optional parameters (note this is the same syntax as accepted by `sphinx(1)`):
+`bin2pass` converts binary input from standard input into human-readable passwords.
+It accepts three optional parameters using the same syntax as `sphinx(1)`:

- - a combination of the letters "uld" enabling upper-, lower-case letters and digits respectively.
-If this is not provided `bin2pass` defaults to "uld".
+- **Character set**: A combination of letters "uld" enabling upper-case letters, lower-case letters, and digits respectively.
+Defaults to "uld" if not specified.

- - a number setting the maximum length of the password to be converted to.
-Note if you specify a larger number than is possible to generate from the input the output will be padded by leading "A" characters.
-The default is the longest possible output depending on the input
+- **Maximum length**: Sets the maximum password length.
+If you specify a length larger than possible from the input, the output will be padded with leading "A" characters.
+Defaults to the longest possible output from the input.

- - a string listing all the symbols allowed in the password.
-Any of the following is allowed (and this is also the default if not specified):
+- **Symbol set**: A string listing all symbols allowed in the password.
+The default symbol set includes:

 ```
 | !"#$%&'()*+,-./:;<=>?@[\]^_`{}~
 ```

-Please note that <space> is allowed, and also be careful in quoting special characters that might be interpreted by your shell, such as `"`, `!`, `\`, etc...
+Note that spaces are allowed in the symbol set.
+Be careful to properly quote special characters that your shell might interpret, such as `"`, `!`, and `\`.

 # EXAMPLES

-Generate the longest possible random password from /dev/random, with the resulting password having characters from digits, lower- and upper-case letters and the <space> and * symbols.
+Generate the longest possible random password from `/dev/random`, with the resulting password having characters from digits, lowercase and uppercase letters, and the `space` and `*` symbols.

 ```
 dd if=/dev/random bs=1 count=32 | ./pwdsphinx/bin2pass.py " *"